onecommons/unfurl/docs/configurators.rst

 ==========

 The Terraform configurator will be invoked on any `node template` with the type :ref:`unfurl.nodes.Installer.Terraform<unfurl_types>`.
-It can also be used to implement any operation regardless of the node type by setting the `implementation` to :ref:`unfurl.configurators.terraform.TerraformConfigurator<unfurl_types>`.
+It can also be used to implement any operation regardless of the node type by setting the `implementation` to ``Terraform``.
 It will invoke the appropriate terraform command (e.g "apply" or "destroy") based on the job's workflow.

-The Terraform configurator manages the Terraform state file itself and commits it to the ensemble's repository so you don't have use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
+The Terraform configurator manages the Terraform state file itself and commits it to the ensemble's repository so you don't use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
 Any data marked sensitive will be encrypted using Ansible Vault.

 You can use the ``unfurl.nodes.Installer.Terraform`` node type with your node template to the avoid boilerplate and set the needed inputs.